-Westhill High School English Summer Reading 2025 Select one summer reading book.
-The list below provides some recent award-winning suggestions.
-Click on an image in the bookshelf or scroll down in this document to learn more about the books and the awards.
 Spend time reading a good book this summer.
-While we have provided suggestions for inspiration, feel free to choose a title that does not appear on the list.
+We have provided suggestions for inspiration, but feel free to choose a title that does not appear on the list.
 Chat with your friends, parents, teachers, and librarians about the books they recommend.
-Browse the shelves in the library and bookstores or read reviews online.
+Browse the shelves in the library and bookstores or read reviews on-line.
 Choose a fiction or nonfiction book that interests you and that challenges you.
 The possibilities are nearly endless.
 Our purpose is to encourage you to find an enjoyable summer read.
+Expect that your English teacher will assess your reading when you return to school.
 Have a great summer!
-We look forward to celebrating your reading accomplishments upon return to school.
-Click here or scroll down for additional requirements for advanced classes.